Foreign Language and Area Studies Fellowships

 The Summer FLAS Fellowship covers language program fees up to $5,000 and provides a stipend of $2,500.

-FLAS fellowships are available for graduate students in East Asian (academic year and summer) and Central Asian languages (summer only).
-Awards for the study of Chinese (Mandarin or Cantonese), Japanese, Korean, Mongolian, and Tibetan are available for Academic Year 2022-23* and Summer 2022.
-In addition, a select number of awards for the study of Central Asian languages, including Kazakh, Kyrgyz, Tajik, Uighur, and Uzbek - in the US or abroad - will be given in Summer 2022.
+FLAS fellowships are available for graduate students in East Asian languages for the study of Chinese (Mandarin or Cantonese), Japanese, Korean, Mongolian, and Tibetan for Academic Year 2023-24 and Summer 2023.

 The Graduate Division website provides full details for the FLAS program on campus, including the most current deadlines and the application link.